 Vinyl is back in business.
-After technical advancements from records to Cassettes, CDs and MP3s, we are back to craving that feeling of having a large vinyl record in our hands, to put the needle on the record and to the atmospheric sound.
+After technical advancements from records to Cassettes, CDs and MP3s, we are back to craving that feeling of having a large vinyl record in our hands, to put the needle on the record and to play that atmospheric sound.
 Or maybe you have always kept your old record collection in the attic and you would like to blow the dust off and reclaim those memories from the past.
-Now you might have seen some nice record players already, but with all that choice you it might be hard to exactly know what you are looking for.
-As there are quite a few things to keep in mind when buying a record player we have made a list of what to look for when buying a record player.
+Now you might have seen some nice record players already, but with all the choices out there it might be hard to know where to look for.
+And indeed, there are quite a few things to keep in mind when buying one so we have made this list of what exactly to look for when buying a record player.

 It might be obvious but it is good to know your budget before doing a lot of research.
-As price range differs from 60 dollars for a Denver VPL-120 to 1200 for a high-end model, so it might be good to find out your budget to know what to look at.
-One of the best ways is to start with taking one brand such as Audio Technica and looking at all their models.
-Look from there to find out what exact features you want such as an automatic tonearm, Bluetooth or USB.
+As prices range from just 60 dollars for a Denver VPL-120 to 1200 for a high-end model, so it might be good to pick your budget so you know what to look at.
+One of the best ways to determine your budget is taking one brand such as U-Turn audio and looking at at the difference between their models.
+What exact features do you want like a branded cartridge, Bluetooth or USB and what price tag are attached to those features.
 That should give you a good direction of what to look for.

 2. Sound Quality

-Is the budget not really a problem?
-You rather just have the best sound quality?
-The quality of the sound of a record player is determined by the choice of the needle (the stylus), the power (wattage) of the speakers and the audio components used.
+Often the most important aspect, the main reason why you would buy a record player, listening to beautiful vinyl music.
+The quality of the sound of a record player is determined by the choice of the needle (the stylus), the audio components and the materials used.
 Record players with greater power often also have a larger body.
 This is reflected in the Auna Record players and the Soundmaster record players.
 Great if you are you looking for a record player who can give a lot of sound to fill a large room.
-The NR545 from Soundmaster is a record player with a powerful sound.
-The 1908 and NR-620 record players from Auna are also examples of record players with a large reach.
+More premium models often feature high quality materials such as an acrylic platter in the U-Turn Audio Special (One of our top picks) or one piece wooden casing such as with the Pro-Ject Debut Recordmaster III.

 3. Portability / Wireless